ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## ToDo

 -   get framework ready for quickly running large scale experiments then reapply for tfrc
 -   evaluation experiments
-    -   use word level
-    -   use detokenizers
     -   check if pytorch grad accumulation works similarly to tf
         -   then run gpt2-xl experiments on larger batch sizes
-    -   final experiments
+    -   redo wikitext2 and imdb experiments
+        -   use word level
         -   run multiple times with different random seeds
         -   evaluate lms on the actual test set
 -   training experiments